 7. Cinnamon (Cinnamomum verum)

-Cinnamon is one of the most widely used ayurvedic herb native to Sri Lanka and Southern India.
-A widely used spice in Indian dishes, curries and dal and vegetable, Cinnamon is known as Dalchini in Hindi.
+Cinnamon is one of the most widely used ayurvedic herbs native to Sri Lanka and Southern India.
+A widely used spice in Indian dishes, curries dal and vegetables, Cinnamon is known as Dalchini in Hindi.

 Most of you must be familiar with “garam masala”.
 Cinnamon is one of the spices present in garam masala which is used to add flavor to a variety of Indian cuisine.
-From dal tadka in North to Sambhar in South, it’s uses are very common and almost staple.
+From dal tadka in the North to Sambhar in the South, its uses are very common and almost a staple.

-Cinnamon has been referred to as in Ayurveda as a beneficial herb which balances vata and kapha dosha.
-Traditionally, Cinnamon has been used in ayurveda to treat and cure a number of diseases like diabetes and blood sugar control, to protect against heart disease, to aid with joint pain and arthritis and common ailments like skin care, cold & flu and to aid in digestion.
+Cinnamon has been referred to in Ayurveda as a beneficial herb that balances vata and kapha dosha.
+Traditionally, Cinnamon has been used in Ayurveda to treat and cure a number of diseases like diabetes and blood sugar control, to protect against heart disease, to aid with joint pain and arthritis and common ailments like skin care, cold & flu and to aid in digestion.

 Health Benefits of Cinnamon: